OlympusDAO-Education/Documentation/contracts.md

 drip-feed rewards to stakers.
 This means all OHM in the distributor is backed by DAI, because it is already being accounted for by the protocol.
 The reward rate as of time of writing is set to 5700, which translates to 0.57% of circulating supply, since the reward rate is defined in tens of thousands.
+Note that the reward rate determines the rebase rate and that the rebase rate determines the APY.
 Note that the old distributor contract was at [0xbe73...242f](https://etherscan.io/address/0xbe731507810C8747C3E01E62c676b1cA6F93242f) due to historical reasons.